The extraordinary journey of Samuel Japane from donkey cart to bird specialist

 What thoughts do you want people to take from your book?

-“I want people to be inspired about my story of resilience and never giving up as long as they are alive.
+“I want people to be inspired by my story of resilience and never giving up as long as they are alive.
 There are too many people in the world who have already lost hope and that negativity can spread a lot easier than hope or the courage to carry on.
 I want people to understand that the journey of hope is never easy and that you have to constantly remind yourself of your goals and dreams.”

 Who should buy your book?